 Note that holistic college admissions, academics are still the most important part of the application.
 A wonderful essay or recommendation won’t get your teenager admitted if his academic record is well below an institution’s benchmarks.

 Every application is read at least once.
 “Parents are concerned that their child won’t get their moment.
 In my experience, that’s not how it works.
 Every single student gets a fair evaluation,” notes Rick Bischoff, who currently serves as vice president for enrollment management at Case Western Reserve University.

-After the first read through, applications are triaged into those for immediate acceptance, those for rejection (or deferral or wait-list), and those requiring further consideration, explains Kris Hintz, owner of Position U 4 College.
+After the first read through, applications are triaged into those for immediate acceptance, those for rejection (or deferral or wait-list), and those requiring further consideration, explains Kris Hintz, founder of Position U 4 College.
 Acceptances tend to be students with “stellar grades, scores, essays, everything.
 They are way above the college’s benchmarks,” she adds.

 Applications requiring further consideration will go either to a second reader or to a committee (or some combination of both) for a final decision.
 Most of the students still under consideration at this point are qualified to attend, but the admissions staff is trying to put together the optimal freshman class for next fall.

 “From our perspective, there’s no magic formula,” Davenport says.

 Portfolios and Auditions

 And what about specialty colleges, like art or design school or a conservatory program?
 Not surprisingly, these institutions add portfolios and auditions into the admissions mix.
 This makes a very different type of college application.

 Take the Rhode Island School of Design, which requires students to submit an application (with essays), transcript, test scores, plus a portfolio and two drawing samples (based on prompts developed by the school each year).